chethanmandya/Android-Interview-Questions/README.md

 In Java, does the finally block gets executed if we insert a return statement inside the try block of a try-catch-finally?[info]
 That's actually true in any language...finally will always execute before a return statement, no matter where that return is in the method body.
 If that wasn't the case, the finally block wouldn't have much meaning.

-Explain method overloading & overriding ?
+## Explain method overloading & overriding ?
 Method overloading is nothing but a feature that allows class to declare two or more method with same name but different parameters.
 Example - addition of two methods

-Method overriding
-in object oriented terms- overriding means to override the functionality of existing method. its ability to define a behavior that's specific to the subclass type, which means a subclass implement a parent class method based on its requirements.
+Method overriding - in object oriented terms- overriding means to override the functionality of existing method. its ability to define a behavior that's specific to the subclass type, which means a subclass implement a parent class method based on its requirements.

-What is memory leak and how does Java handle it? [info]
+## What is memory leak and how does Java handle it?

-Data Structures
+# Data Structures Questions

-What the the primitive types in Java ?
+## What the the primitive types in Java ?
 There are 8 primitive types:
 byte
 short